Winnetka, Sports

 Loyola’s (clockwise from bottom left) Sophia Friestedt, Georgia Andrew, Reilly O’Hara and Kinsley Fitzgerald after their swim in the 200 free relay.

 Cheng had the best individual showing with a fourth-place effort in the 100 back.
 O’Hara placed 12th in the 200 free, while Roggi took 12th in the 50 free and 13th in the 500 free.
-Friedstedt added a 13th-place effort in the 50 free.
+Friestedt added a 13th-place effort in the 50 free.

 Highland Park sophomore Brooke Eliacin also qualified for the finals, tying for 13th in the 50 free.